praisethemoon/cgraph/README.md

 - LAPACK: `sudo apt-get install libblas-dev liblapack-dev`
 - cmake `sudo apt-get install cmake`
 - probably `build-essentials` as well.
+- lua (5.2) for the Lua API (I'm sure you want it but we will switch to Lua JIT soon)

 ###### Notes